V0zmo/Frontend-Mentor-Challanges-Lists/qr-code-component-main/README.md

 As this is my first time making something with HTML and CSS without YouTube tutorial I feel accomplished something.
 I think I got the grasp of the usage of <div> for contain element, semantic usage in HTML, element in CSS, and still confused on how the hell Flexbox work.
 Maybe next thing I should do is to understand Flexbox completely...

-And i learn a few intresting thing like this one who use &nbsp for add space for <p> element and <a> element.
+And i learn a few interesting thing like this one who use &nbsp for add space for <p> element and <a> element.
 If there is better alternative please tell me so:

 ```html
 <div class="attribution">